 If your chicks are hatched, make sure that they spend time bonding with their mothers not only with you.

 2. Talking to your chickens & why is that important

 Chickens are one of the more intelligent animals on this planet.
 They have the ability to see in color and they have a big memory.

 When you pick your chickens or baby chicks for petting try talking to them in a friendly manner, it is a fact that they will not understand you, but they will remember the sound of your voice.

-3. Why is being patient with them most important
+3. Why is being patient with chickens important

-First of all, you must determinate the gender of your chicken.
+First of all, you must determine the gender of your chicken.

-Being patient with them is most important because they still are animals and the size difference between you and them will always put some fear in their eyes.
+Being patient with them is most important.
+They still are animals and the size difference between you and them will always put some fear in their eyes.

-As much as I like talking the best about chickens I have to say that they can be very stubborn, especially in that period when they stop being the cute little baby chicks and start growing into a healthy chicken.
+As much as I like talking the best about chickens I have to say that they can be very adamant.

 If you have children make sure that you let them play with the baby chicks because I have yet to see a child that does not enjoy playing with them.